Catherine Spalding: St. Vincent Orphanage

 To care for abandoned immigrant children, Spalding would pick them up on arrival at the Louisville wharf and house them at the Sisters' house behind the church.
 Spalding later raised funding to build a separate house for 25 orphans.
 Within three years, Spalding was forced to purchase a larger building for the increased number of orphans.
 In 1832, this facility became known as St. Vincent Orphanage.
-She later opened the St. Vincent Infirmary in part of the orphanage building.
+She later opened St. Joseph Infirmary in part of the orphanage building.

 When not running her institutions, Spalding would return to St. Vincent Orphanage.
 With the rise in immigration from Ireland and Germany in the 1840s, the orphanage was seeing more children.
 As superior of the orphanage—"the only place on earth to which my heart clings"—she accepted hundreds of children, directed Sisters and lay assistants, collaborated with professional men and their wives.
 Spalding was often seen on the streets in Louisville, visiting businesses to solicit donations or attending to the poor in their homes.
 It was said that "Every orphan in the city claims you as their mother."